Areas and suburbs in Washington DC

 There are always new bars, eateries and trendy fashion boutiques springing up to serve the younger market.
-Rents tend to be higher close to the city centre and so these areas are most suitable to those with a higher disposable income.
+Rent tends to be higher close to the city centre and so these areas are most suitable to those with a higher disposable income.

 This is a central area close to Washington DC city centre.
 Adams Morgan is a cosmopolitan part of Washington which has traditionally been popular with expat communities hailing from Central America, North Africa and the Caribbean.

-In recent years, much gentrification has taken place and this has resulted in the growth of high-cost housing complexes in the area, which has subsequently driven out some of the poorer immigrant communities.
-However, there is a strong multicultural atmosphere that remains in Adams Morgan, which is evident in the diverse range of international shops and eateries that can be found in the area.
+In recent years, much gentrification has taken place.
+This has resulted in the growth of high-cost housing complexes in the area, which has subsequently driven out some of the poorer immigrant communities.
+However, there's a strong multicultural atmosphere that remains in Adams Morgan, which is evident in the diverse range of international shops and eateries that can be found in the area.

-There are lots of rental options and this is a popular area for young professionals as it is close to most workplaces in the city centre.
-It is also a popular nightlife spot and home to some of Washington DC’s top nightclubs and bars.
+There are lots of rental options.
+This is a popular area for young professionals as it's close to most workplaces in the city centre.
+It's also a popular nightlife spot and home to some of Washington DC’s top nightclubs and bars.
 Furthermore, the area is served well by public transport as it has a number of subway stations in close proximity.

 Georgetown is a historic area in northwest Washington DC which is known for great shopping, nightlife and dining options.
 This neighbourhood is characterised by old houses, cobbled streets and trolley tracks, which are all part of Georgetown’s historic charm.

-Georgetown is located close to the Potomac River and it's common to see residents walking, jogging and cycling along the canal path.
+Georgetown is located close to the Potomac River.
+It's common to see residents walking, jogging and cycling along the canal path.
 The fact that this area is also home to Georgetown University means that there is a large student population and always plenty going on in terms of entertainment, sporting events and lectures.
 The area is also home to many foreign embassies, making it a popular neighbourhood for expats working in the diplomatic sector.

 Family-friendly neighbourhoods of Washington DC